Below is a list of all of the Online Masters Degree in Criminal Justice Programs we could find, from over 1,800 schools across the US.

 A question that often emerges when people consider getting an online master's degree in criminal justice is "how will employers perceive my online degree?"
-Top notch employers like the Central Intelligence Agency are familiar with most virtual institutions.
-A 2006 New York Times article revealed that between 5-10 percent of new employees at the agency had completed some or all of their coursework online.
-A 2007 article in Distance Learning Today revealed that 62 percent of employers actually view online degrees in a positive light and equal to degrees earned on campus.
-For some there is a benefit to attending an online program at a school that also has well-known on-campus programs.
+According to a 2017 U.S. News article, experts agree many employers accept online degrees, although some still favor the traditional graduate.
+With that in mind, you may benefit from attending an online program at a school that also has well-known on-campus programs.
 Many of these schools confer the exact same degree whether you pursue your master's on campus or online.

 How will you know which program to pursue?